 - Reduced hours working.
 Employees might work shorter days or fewer days in a week. - Term-time working.
 Employees don't work during school holidays and either take paid or unpaid leave or their salary is calculated pro-rata over the whole year. - Compressed hours.
-Employees work their total hours over fewer working days eg a ten day fortnight is compressed into a nine day fortnight.
+Employees work their total hours over fewer working days e.g. a ten day fortnight is compressed into a nine day fortnight.

-Employees who have worked for the Council for at least 26 weeks can make a request for flexible working.
+All employees have the right to request flexible working.
 If agreed it would result in a permanent change to their terms and conditions.
-Only one request is allowed in a year.
+Only two requests are allowed in a year.
 The Council can refuse a request, but will give the employee good business reasons from a specific list which is set out in the Flexible Working Policy.
 Employees can appeal against this decision.
 For further information, please refer to the Flexible Working Policy on the HR Intranet.